REASONS TO STUDY THIS COURSE

 - You will have the opportunity to discuss your own views on literary and non-literary texts as well as listen to those of others.

 - You will develop your knowledge of literary and non-literary texts from different genres and periods.

 - You will improve your understanding of the social and historical contexts in which texts are produced.

 - You will develop a wide variety of skills that are highly regarded by both employers and universities including the ability to express yourself clearly and coherently in writing.

 ‘The Great Gatsby’, ‘The Whitsun Weddings’, ‘All My Sons’ as well as screenplays, letters, diaries, travel writing and journalism from an anthology.
 The social and historical contexts of texts.
 Writing creative literary and non-literary pieces inspired by reading novels such as ‘Escape from Camp 14’, ‘The Road’, ‘1984’ and ‘The Handmaid’s Tale’.

 Year 2 (A-Level) – 20% coursework, 80% exam

-English Language and Literature prepares you for careers that require good communication skills such as publishing, public relations, marketing, journalism, media, management, the legal profession, teaching and many others.
-It is highly regarded by all leading universities.
+Prepares you for careers such as publishing, public relations, marketing, journalism, media, management, the legal profession, teaching and many others.
+Highly regarded by all leading universities.